Bridging design and code for a new design system.

-I built components for the design system at UNIS, a logistics company with a digital infrastructure that was leveling up.
-I worked as an intermediary between the design team and the front-end developers, ensuring vision matched result.
+I helped translate components from the design team to code at UNIS, a logistics company with a digital infrastructure that was leveling up.
+I worked as an intermediary between the design and the development team, ensuring results matched intent.

 Overview